omilab/historical_press/OCR_Pipeline/readme.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## License
+The code is licensed under a [Creative Commons Attribution-Share Alike 3.
+0] (https://creativecommons.org/licenses/by-sa/4.0/).
+You are welcome to copy and redistribute the material in any medium or format, remix, transform, and build upon the material for any purpose, even commercially,  as long as you give appropriate credit to OMILab, provide a link to the license,  indicate if changes were made and distribute your contributions under the same license as the original.

 ## Related projects
 - [Transkribus Project](https://github.com/Transkribus)